 Shrimp and Grits

-Shrimp and Grits is a classic Southern dish that’s quick enough for a simple weeknight meal (30 minutes).
-You can cook the grits hands-off while you prepare the shrimp.
+Shrimp and Grits is a classic Southern dish bursting with flavor, that’s perfect for a simple weeknight meal.
+It only takes 30 minutes to make the entire recipe, plus, you can cook the grits hands-off while you prepare the shrimp.

 What’s Great About this Recipe